 uniquely American insult, dating back to the 1600s, is basically the same as the liver-based insult, but it packs much more of a punch.

 So if someone is acting cowardly, pull out this little phrase.
 They'll know what you mean.
 And it sounds so much better than "chicken!" — the old playground insult.

-Attention: The Office fans!
+fans!
 This is the historic insult for you.
-"Dunderhead" is a 17th century insult coming from a Scots word for "resounding noise."
+"Dunderhead" is a 17th century insult coming from a Scots word for " The Office resounding noise."
 So perhaps being a "dunderhead" means that you've got too much noise in your head to pay attention?
 Or that you're creating a bunch of unnecessary noise yourself?

 So next time someone asks you about that good-for-nothing that you dated for a month?
 It's time to sprinkle in an old-timey insult for descriptive flavor.